spgarbet/mockery/README.md

    If it alrady exists, a warning appears, allowing "Abort" or "Overwrite"

-A SHA1 Hash of Verb + URI + Status + {Request} is used for locally storing response.
+A SHA1 Hash of Verb + URI + {Request} is used for locally storing response.

 First two characters will be directory under <project>/mocks.
 Remaining will be file containing JSON.

 Actual reserved routes

-/mockery => The main tabs, an internal asset /mockery/log => Log callback => JSON
+/mockery => The main tabs, an internal asset that is mocked.
+Yes, the application is post-modern.
+/mockery/log => Log callback => JSON
 /mockery/routes => all the routes in  JSON /mockery/routes/[Hash] => returns JSON {verb, uri, request, status, request, response}